FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ```
 The example above shows a scenario where the audio device is at card 1, device 0.
 Now, use `nano vosk_demo_mic.sh` and change the `hw` parameter.
 In the case as shown above, change it to `hw:1,0`, which stands for card 1, device 0.

+Now, look at which camera you have.
+Do you have the cylinder camera (likely the case if you received it when we first handed out kits) or do you have the round corner camera?
+If you have a cylinder camera, change the `-r 16000` parameter to `-r 44100`.
+If you have the rounded corner camera, check if your rate parameter says `-r 16000`.
+Save the file using Write Out and press enter.

 Then try `./vosk_demo_mic.sh`

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*